Gezer calendar: Inscription

 Scholars have speculated that the calendar could be a schoolboy's memory exercise, the text of a popular folk song or a children's song.
 Another possibility is something designed for the collection of taxes from farmers.

-The scribe of the calendar is probably "Abijah", whose name means "Yah (a shorter form of the Tetragrammaton) is my father".
+The scribe of the calendar is potentially written at the bottom of the tablet: "Abijah", meaning "Jah (a shorter form of Jehovah) is my father".
 This name appears in the Bible for several individuals, including a king of Judah (1 Kings 14:31).
-If accurate, then it would be an early attestation of the name YHWH, predating the Mesha Stele by more than a century.
+If accurate, then it could be an early attestation of the name JHVH, potentially predating the Mesha Stele.